Amstel Gold Race (men's race): Ardennes Week

 Although the race location in Limburg is not part of the Ardennes, neither geographically nor geologically, it is often considered the opening race of the Ardennes Week.
 In 2004, the Amstel Gold Race swapped places with Liège–Bastogne–Liège on the international calendar.
-Ever since, the race is organised on the Sunday after the cobbled classic Paris–Roubaix and before the Ardennes classic Flèche Wallonne the next Wednesday.
+The race is consequently organised on the Sunday after the cobbled classic Paris–Roubaix and before the Ardennes classic Flèche Wallonne the following Wednesday.

-View on Oud-Lemiers, near Vaals, in the southeast of Limburg.
+View of Oud-Lemiers, near Vaals, in the southeast of Limburg.

-Until 2002, the Amstel Gold Race had a more flat run-in to the finish and was sometimes won by riders excelling in the cobbled classics, notably the Tour of Flanders.
-In recent decades, organizers chose to shift the focus of the race some more to the hills and it changed the character of the race.
-The peloton is usually made up of the same riders starting in the Ardennes races.
-Classics riders with sufficient climbing abilities as well as Grand Tour specialists.
+Until 2002, the Amstel Gold Race featured a flat run-in to the finish and was occasionally won by riders excelling in the cobbled classics, notably the Tour of Flanders.
+During the 1990s and 2000s, organisers shifted the focus of the race towards the hills, altering the race's character.
+The peloton is usually made up of the same riders starting in the Ardennes races: classics riders with sufficient climbing abilities, as well as Grand Tour specialists.

-The Dutch hills, in the very south of Limburg, are the Netherlands' only hilly region.
+The hills in the south of Limburg are the Netherlands' only hilly region.
 The chalk–loess relief was formed by the foothills of the neighbouring Ardennes and Eifel low mountain ranges.
 The hills define the character of the race: they are generally shorter and not as high as in the Ardennes, but come in much higher frequency than in Liège–Bastogne–Liège.
 The highest point of the region and the race is Vaalserberg at 322.7 m above sea level; the top of the Cauberg is at 133.7 m altitude.